adaltas/dsti-mlops-2022-autumn/06.data-versioning/lab.md

 **Instructions:**

 1. [Install DVC](https://dvc.org/doc/install) inside `env_mlops`: `pip install dvc`
-2. Copy the data file `wine_original.csv` to your computer
+2. Copy the data file `wine_original.csv` to your computer (use `clone` or download the whole repository)
-3. Demo of data versioning with DVC will be executed by the teacher (code below):
+3. Execute the commands below.
+Make sure to understand what they do:
-  - Creation of DVC repo
+  - Create of DVC repo
-  - Creation of two different versions of the same dataset
+  - Create of two different versions of the same dataset
-  - Versioning of the metadata with Git
+  - Version of the metadata with Git
 4. Go to your GitHub account and check out the tags.
 How would you add the descriptions to them to improve data cataloging?
 5. Students: Create another version of the dataset the same way as it was shown.
 Pay attention to which files are being created and DVC/Git roles!
 6. Install pandas, sklearn, jupyter notebook: